sheftrip/WebDev-101/README.md

 # WebDev-101
-Contains the projects that I made while learning WebDev.
+Contains the projects that I made while learning Full-Stack WebDev with MERN stack.